You probably already know that many older adults develop problems managing finances as they age.

 1. Declines in financial ability can easily be exploited by family, friends, and strangers.

 This point is especially vividly brought to life in the Times story, which starts off by relaying the true story of a man who got remarried late in life to a younger woman.
 This new wife proceeded to financially deplete her husband’s finances, despite the man’s family attempting to intervene.
-In other words, declines in financial ability make older adults very vulnerable to financial abuse, which can be perpetuated by family members and friends, as well as by scammers and strangers.
+In other words, declines in financial ability make older adults very vulnerable to financial abuse, which can be perpetrated by family members and friends, as well as by scammers and strangers.

 2. Even people who don’t have Alzheimer’s or a neurodegenerative disease often experience increasing difficulties managing their finances as they age.